Alba Restaurant

 The mechanics of a spirits-forward bar program are worth spelling out, because the category is often misunderstood from the outside.
 Depth in aged whisky, for instance, does not simply mean stocking a large number of bottles.
 It means making choices about which distilleries to represent, which vintages or expressions to pursue, and how to price and present those choices to a guest who may not arrive knowing what to ask for.
 The same logic applies to aged rum, cognac, armagnac, and the broader category of allocated spirits that require relationships with distributors rather than off-the-shelf ordering.

 Venues that do this well in the United States, such as Bar Leather Apron in Honolulu, Jewel of the South in New Orleans, and Julep in Houston, share a common characteristic: the selection exists to serve a conversation between the bartender and the guest, not to impress on sight alone.
 A long list of rare bottles without the staff knowledge to contextualise them is a display case, not a program.
 The distinction matters because it changes how a visit works in practice.
-At a program built around curation rather than volume, the leading approach is often to describe what you've been drinking lately and let the bartender work with that, rather than scanning the menu for names you recognise.
+At a program built around curation rather than volume, the best approach is often to describe what you've been drinking lately and let the bartender work with that, rather than scanning the menu for names you recognise.

 Internationally, this model has strong precedents too.
 The Parlour in Frankfurt on the Main has built a European version of this approach, while Superbueno in New York City shows how spirits curation can anchor an otherwise food-forward room.
 The thread connecting all of them is intentionality: every bottle on the shelf is there because someone decided it should be.